tilburgsciencehub/website/content/topics/Analyze/tests/tests-assumptions/heteroskedasticity.md

  Y_i = \beta_0 + \beta_1 X_i + \epsilon_i
 {{</katex>}}

-Where: $Y_i$ representes the expenditure on meals for the i-th individual, $X_i$ is the income and ​$\epsilon_{i}$ is the error term associated with each observation.
+Where: $Y_i$ represents the expenditure on meals for the i-th individual, $X_i$ is the income and ​$\epsilon_{i}$ is the error term associated with each observation.

-_Economic Interpretation_
+_Heteroskedasticity Interpretation_
 As an individual's income increases, the variability in their meal expenditures also increases.
-The individuals with lower incomes tend to consistently spend less on food options, whereas those with higher incomes fluctuate between modest and expensive dining.
+Individuals with lower incomes tend to consistently spend less on food options, whereas those with higher incomes fluctuate between modest and expensive dining.
 This introduces more spread (or scatter) in the expenditure data at higher income levels, indicating that the variance of these error terms is not constant.

 {{% /example %}}

 ### Implications on Regression Analysis
-The presence of heteroskedasticity introduces **bias in the estimation of variance (standard errors)**, leading to **inefficient** estimators.
+The presence of heteroskedasticity introduces **bias in estimating variance (standard errors)**, leading to **inefficient** estimators.
 This inefficiency is problematic for the following reasons:

 - **Biased standard errors**: Affect the reliability of hypothesis tests, confidence intervals, and p-values.
 - **Loss of BLUE (Best Linear Unbiased Estimator) properties**: The regression no longer provides the most reliable estimates, as it does not minimize variance among all estimators.